-A research based approach to continued professional development has enabled to academy to make rapid progress in the development of teacher pedagogy, leading to improved progress and outcomes for our students.
+A research based approach to continued professional development has enabled to academy to make rapid progress in the development of curriculum and teacher pedagogy, leading to improved progress and outcomes for our students.

-The academy has benefited from a successful Condition Improvement Fund bid to change the heating system and redo the roofing across the academy.
+The academy has benefited from a successful Condition Improvement Fund bid to change the heating system and redo the roofing across the academy, which was completed last year.
+We have been successful in securing additional funding for replacement of gas pipes in November 2022.